-If you are confused about the different types of goal and which styles might be “right” for you: you are in the right place.
-This post should clear up any confusion you have about finding the right goals tailored for YOUR life.
+If you are confused about the different types of goals and which styles might be best for your situation, then you are in the right place!

 This is not true.